 In Florence, engineering majors will see themselves engaged in an attempt to solve some of the many conundrums that were left behind by the extraordinary Renaissance engineers and innovators, from Brunelleschi to Leonardo.
 They will study engineering marvels such as Brunelleschi’s Dome or the Leaning Tower of Pisa (still today considered to be some of the greatest engineering feats of all time) from the most privileged vantage point possible.
 And they will be able to experience for themselves the great potential for innovation that ensues when an engineering mind meets the arts and the humanities: As Walter Isaacson aptly noted: [the fact that] “innovation resides where art and science connect is not new.
 Leonardo da Vinci was the exemplar of the creativity that flourishes when the humanities and sciences interact.
 When Einstein was stymied while working out General Relativity, he would pull out his violin and play Mozart until he could reconnect to what he called the harmony of the spheres.”
 (Walter Isaacson, The Innovators: How a Group of Inventors, Hackers, Geniuses, and Geeks Created the Digital Revolution, 2014).

-The Breyer Center for Overseas Studies in Florence is structured in a way to help studemts integrate as fully as possible into Italian life and culture through a wide variety of engaged academic opportunities, aas well as many extra-curricular activities.
+The Breyer Center for Overseas Studies in Florence is structured in a way to help students integrate as fully as possible into Italian life and culture through a wide variety of engaged academic opportunities, as well as many extra-curricular activities.
 Qualified students are encouraged to participate in academic internships at cutting edge international companies in the fields of engineering, architecture, and product design (to learn more please email the Program Coordinator, Fosca D’Acierno at firstname.lastname@example.org).
-Homestays, the Friends a Firenze Program (Italian university students who are eager to socialize with Stanford students for language exchange purposes and to make new friends), as well as our wonderful public service opportunities, and extra-curricular activities (including trips, field trips, lecture series, and workshops) are all aimed at helping students develop a profound knowledge of and a lasting relationship with Italy, Europe and their culture.
+The program’s homestays, the Friends a Firenze Program (whereby Italian university students meet Stanford students for language exchange purposes and to make new friends), as well as its wonderful public service opportunities, and extra-curricular activities (including trips, field trips, lecture series, and workshops) are all aimed at helping students develop a profound knowledge of and a lasting relationship with Italy, Europe and their culture.
 There is no language prerequisite for Florence; students who have not studied Italian take beginning Italian while at the Program.

 —BOSP Kyoto Alum

-The Stanford Program in Kyoto was founded in collaboration with the School of Engineering, and has since provided students of engineering the opportunity to fit language immersion and practical classroom experience into their busy schedules.
-The program is designed for students with intellectual interests in the structure and politics of advanced economic and technological systems, in Japan’s unique energy-environment situation, and in exploring aspects of contemporary Japanese society and it cultural underpinnings.
+The Stanford Program in Kyoto was founded in collaboration with the School of Engineering, and has since provided engineering students the opportunity to fit language immersion, practical classroom experience and internships into their busy schedules.
+The program is designed for students with intellectual interests in Japanese design, culture, art, and the contemporary social challenges facing a post-industrial nation in the most dynamic region of the world.
 For students with technical specialties, the program helps them understand the professional value of developing a linguistic and cultural competence that facilitates interaction with Japanese while simultaneously complementing their technical abilities.
-The program will be open Autumn and Spring Quarters beginning in 2017-18.
-In Spring Quarter, an electronic version of ENGR 40M is offered on site with the support of a graduate student from Electrical Engineering.
+The program is open Autumn and Spring Quarters.
+In Spring Quarter, an electronic version of ENGR 40M is offered on site with the support of a graduate student from Electrical Engineering, and in Autumn Quarter CS221 is offered on site with the support of a graduate student from Computer Science.
+For both courses, students are able to study in small groups with close support from the on-site TA.
 Students can also enroll in one SCPD course per quarter from a selected list.

 Students wishing to apply to the Kyoto program for an academic quarter must have completed the first quarter of first year Japanese on campus to attend Kyoto in Autumn, or to attend in Spring they must have completed the second quarter of first year Japanese on campus.